“So, how did you get your start as a writer?”

 There are some really good writers’ conferences coming up.
-But I especially want to mention the 41st Mount Hermon Christian Writers Conference that’s just over a month away– March 26 – 30.
-(It also offers a Head Start mentoring clinic before the conference, March 24 – 26.
-If you need help with a manuscript in progress, this is a great possibility for you.)
+But I especially want to mention the 42nd Mount Hermon Christian Writers Conference that’s just over a month away– April 15 – 19.

 So, you ask, “Will you be there, Kay?”

 Will I?!
 Couldn’t keep me away!
-In fact, I’ll be leading a pre-conference Head Start fiction group, and a non-fiction mentoring group during the conference.
-I’d love to have you join me in either or both of those!
+In fact, I’ll be leading a Major Morning session entitled Eat, Pray, Write: The Spritual Life of the Writer.
+I’d love to have you join me!

 Where?
 Mount Hermon (Santa Cruz Mountains), California